MediaMath/t1-php/README.md

 To set up the SDK for making API calls you need to initialise an HTTP transport with your chosen authentication method.
 See [Customisation](#customisation) for instructions on creating your own authenticators, HTTP transports, response decoders, or response caching.

 Apart from initialising the authenticator, the steps for getting a response from the API are the same, whether using OAuth or cookie authentication.
-You will need to obtain your OAuth or Adama credentials from T1 before initialising the SDK.
+If using OAuth or Adama, you will need to obtain your OAuth or Adama credentials from T1 before initialising the SDK.
 See https://developer.mediamath.com/docs/read/terminalone_api_overview/Authentication for more information on how to do this.

 #### Using Adama session cookie
 ```php